-Activities related to this project began in 2005; Catherine Slip, Rutgers Slip, and Montgomery Slip were completed by 2016 and Peck Slip work was completed in 2021.
+Activities related to this project began in 2005; Catherine Slip, Rutgers Slip, and Montgomery Slips were completed by 2016, and Peck Slip work was completed in 2021.

-LMDC allocated and spent \$7,446,086.68 for the East River Waterfront Access in Partial Action Plan 10.
+LMDC has allocated \$9,420,000 for the East River Waterfront Access in this Partial Action Plan 10.

-The total estimated cost for this activity as outlined in this Partial Action Plan is up to \$7,446,086.68.
+The total estimated cost for this activity as outlined in this Partial Action Plan is up to \$9,420,000.

-B. East River Waterfront Pier 42
+C. East River Waterfront Pier 42

 The redevelopment of Pier 42, just north of the improvements to the Esplanade & Piers, is the final piece of the East River Waterfront Project.
 Initially, \$14,000,000 was provided for design and construction costs related to improvements of Pier 42 and East River Park Connector located to the west of the Pier.
-The October 2016 amendment provided an additional \$5,000,000 for this activity with an additional \$9,000,000 allocated to the Pier 42 project in Partial Action Plan S-2.
-The ninth amendment to this Action Plan reduces the \$19,000,000 Pier 42 allocation to \$10,772,900 and transfers \$8,227,100 to the Affordable Housing activity in the Final Action Plan.
-The \$8,227,100 funding reduction in this activity will be replaced by the same amount of funds available in the East River Waterfront activity in PAP S-2 enabling the closing of this activity and PAP 10.
-Sufficient funds exist in the East River Waterfront activity in PAP S-2 to fulfill LMDC's funding obligations associated with the Pier 42 project.
+The October 2016 amendment provided an additional \$5,000,000 for this activity and an additional \$9,000,000 is allocated to the Pier 42 project in Partial Action Plan S-2.

-The specific scope of design and construction were dependent on the outcome of a planning process expected to be completed in 2018, but in general terms, the scope of this project will likely include: landscaping to increase green open space, public access to the waterfront, improved views of the landscape and NYC harbor, water dependent public activities, expansion of the bike path and greenway, and a variety of park recreational activities.
+The specific scope of design and construction will be dependent on the outcome of a planning process expected to be completed in 2018, but in general terms, the scope of this project will likely include: landscaping to increase green open space, public access to the waterfront, improved views of the landscape and NYC harbor, water dependent public activities, expansion of the bike path and greenway, and a variety of park recreational activities.